Makeufacturing/MKFG/README.md

 ### :speech_balloon: Questions / Suggestions / Feedback

 Have an idea or found a bug?
 Let us know by **[filing an issue](https://github.com/Makeufacturing/MKFG/issues)** or sharing your **[thoughts/questions](https://github.com/Makeufacturing/MKFG/discussions)** with the community!

+### :hand: Safety Disclaimer

+> Working with automated equipment, electronics, power tools, hazardous chemicals, and DIY manufacturing systems requires proper precautions.
+Always wear appropriate safety gear including eye protection, gloves, and respiratory equipment when needed.
+Consult qualified professionals before working with electrical systems, chemicals, or complex machinery.
+Keep bystanders clear of operating equipment.
+Never leave automated systems unattended during operation.
+Ensure proper ventilation when working with fumes, dust, or chemical vapors.
+This information is for educational purposes only and does not replace professional safety training or equipment manufacturer instructions.
+This site and its contributors will not be held liable. **Use at your own risk.**